-Based in Edinburgh and Forres, LDN Architects is a limited liability partnership of five equal partners supported by a talented and creative team who believe in the transformative potential of excellent design.
+Based in Edinburgh and Forres, LDN Architects is a limited liability partnership of seven equal partners supported by a talented and creative team who believe in the transformative potential of excellent design.
 The partners are hands-on and lead each project from inception to completion.

 We work with a wide variety of clients including public bodies, private sector organisations, charitable trusts, community groups and private individuals.

 Most of our team have worked with LDN long term and many are recognised for their specialist expertise in aspects of architectural design and delivery including conservation, education, performing arts, sustainable design, and BIM.
 All are encouraged to deliver to the best of their abilities and to develop all aspects of their professional skills both within and outside LDN.

 Our Bread Street studio, designed by us, was developed from the shell of a redundant warehouse and is considered to be one of the greenest office developments in Edinburgh.
 Its open plan encourages teamwork and good communications and is an inspiring place in which to work creatively.
 In Forres we are lucky enough to work in one of the most elegant villas in town and are well placed to deliver projects throughout the Highlands and Islands.

 LDN Architects was established in Edinburgh as Law & Dunbar-Nasmith Architects on 1 April 1957 by Graham Law and James Dunbar-Nasmith, former employees of Robert Matthew.
 The practice expanded and opened a second office in Forres in 1975 and in the 1980s it became The Law & Dunbar-Nasmith Partnership.
 In the early 1990s the practice expanded again and opened an office in Germany; Hilger, Law & Dunbar-Nasmith.
 The German office was closed in the late 1990s and in 2003, after the retiral of Sir James Dunbar-Nasmith, the practice was renamed LDN Architects, a name which acknowledges our origins and history and reflects our evolution into a much broader partnership since then.